vegaprotocol/specs/specs/0013-accounts.md

 ## Margin accounts

 Margin accounts are used by the protocol to maintain [margin requirements](./0010-risk-and-margin-orchestration) and collect and distribute [mark to market settlement](./0002-settlement).
+Each party only needs a margin account created for a market they've ever put an order on.

+Moreover, margin accounts are conceptually connected to open positions and given there no such thing as a zero open position a margin account may therefore be transient (i.e. there would be no such thing as a margin account that has a balance of zero).

 **Creation:**